gonfeco/tf4slurm/TUTORIALS/LaunchServer_NO_HOOKS/README.md

 	LaunchTFServer_NoHOOKS.py: this python script creates and executes a Distributed TF Server.
 	BASH_LaunchTFServer_NoHOOKS.sh: bash script used for submitting pyhton script to FT2.

+This script ONLY creates and executes a TF distrbuted Server.
+There is no operation neither training.
+Users can add their TF code to this script in order to take advantage of Distributed Tf training in their codes in an easy way.
 **************************************************************************************************************************

 LaunchTFServer_NoHOOKS